Manohar Joshi

 Manohar Gajanan Joshi (2 December 1937 – 23 February 2024) was an Indian politician from the state of Maharashtra, who served as the Chief Minister of Maharashtra from 1995 to 1999, and Speaker of the Lok Sabha from 2002 to 2004.
-He was one of the prominent leaders of the Shiv Sena, and also one of the Indians to be elected to all of the four legislatures.
+He was one of the prominent leaders of the Shiv Sena, and also one of the few Indians to be elected to all of the four legislatures.
 He was posthumously awarded the Padma Bhushan, India's third-highest civilian honour, by the Government of India in 2025.

 Early life

 Joshi was born on 2 December 1937 in the Marathi-speaking Brahmin family of Gajanan Krishna Joshi and Saraswati Gajanan in Nandavi of Raigad district in Maharashtra.
 He received his Masters of Arts and LLB degrees from Mumbai University.
 He married Anagha Joshi on 14 May 1964, with whom he had a son, Unmesh, and two daughters, Asmita and Namrata.
-His granddaughter, Sharvari Wagh, made her debut as an actress with the 2021 film Bunty Aur Babli 2.
+His granddaughter, Sharvari Wagh, is a Bollywood actress who made her debut in the 2021 film Bunty Aur Babli 2.

 Formation of Kohinoor

-After receiving his MA in law he joined Brihanmumbai Municipal Corporation (BMC) as an officer, but later started the Kohinoor technical/vocational training institute with the idea of an institute for semi–skilled youths to offer training as electricians, plumbers, TV/radio/scooter repairmen and photographers.
-Eventually, he started multiple branches of Kohinoor in Mumbai, Pune, Nagpur, Nashik, etc., and later he made an entry into construction and another capital-oriented business.
+After receiving his MA in law he joined Brihanmumbai Municipal Corporation (BMC) as an officer, but later started the Kohinoor technical/vocational training institute with the idea of an institute for semi–skilled youths who could be trained as electricians, plumbers, TV/radio/scooter repairmen and photographers.
+Eventually, he started multiple branches of Kohinoor in Mumbai, Pune, Nagpur, Nashik, etc., He later made an entry into construction and another capital-oriented business.

 Manohar Joshi also founded the Kohinoor Business School & Kohinoor-IMI School of Hospitality Management in Khandala, Maharashtra.
-Later on he took Chancellorship of Dnyaneshwar Vidyapeeth.
+Later, he took on the Chancellorship of Dnyaneshwar Vidyapeeth.